 Subsequently, in order to reveal and examine the remaining (still illegible) 40% of the Vienna fragments, Kresten, Grusková and Martin together with Fritz Mitthof, a specialist in Ancient history, applied to the Austrian Science Fund (FWF) for new funding.
 The project "Scythica Vindobonensia" started in 2015.
 It has been led by Fritz Mitthof and Otto Kresten and conducted at both the University of Vienna and the Austrian Academy of Sciences.
 Additional state-of-the-art methods of digital recovery, including XRF element mapping, were applied to make the hitherto illegible parts of the palimpsest legible.
 The first results were published in 2017.

-♦ From the very beginning, Gunther Martin and Jana Grusková have been working towards the ultimate goal of preparing a critical edition (editio princeps) of the Scythica Vindobonensia with a philological and historical commentary.
-The edition will be published as soon as the complex process of digital recovery and the decipherment of the faint surviving traces of the erased text, which is covered by another script, have been completed and the new-revealed passages have been examined.
+♦ From the very beginning, Gunther Martin and Jana Grusková have been working towards the ultimate goal of preparing a critical edition (editio princeps)of the Scythica Vindobonensia with a philological and historical commentary.
+This edition will be published as soon as the complex process of digital recovery and the decipherment of the faint surviving traces of the erased text have been completed and the new-revealed passages have been examined.